nanoporetech/dorado/README.md

 1. For optimal performance Dorado requires POD5 file input.
 Please [convert your Fast5 files](https://github.com/nanoporetech/pod5-file-format) before basecalling.
 2. Dorado will automatically detect your GPUs' free memory and select an appropriate batch size.
-3. Dorado will automatically run in multi-GPU (`'cuda:all'`) mode.
-If you have a hetrogenous collection of GPUs select the faster GPUs using the `--device` flag (e.g `--device "cuda:0,2`).
+3. Dorado will automatically run in multi-GPU `cuda:all` mode.
+If you have a hetrogenous collection of GPUs select the faster GPUs using the `--device` flag (e.g `--device cuda:0,2`).
 Not doing this will have a detrimental impact on performance.

 ## Running